CSchoel/arbitrary-but-fixed/_drafts/latex-alternatives-versions.md

 I think posts about choices for the perfect LaTeX setup may become a series on this blog.
 In these posts I want to take you on the journey I made when I encountered the question which of the alternatives you should use, but I also want to give you my (subjective) conclusion as a short recommendation of what setup worked best for me.

 So for the question "Which version of LaTeX should I use?"
-I would give you the following advice:
+I give you the following advice:

 1. Do not waste any thoughts on your version of the TeX language or the LaTeX macro package.
     You are already using the right versions.